csound/manual/docs/oscnetwork/nonMIDIdevices.md

 Opcodes designed to work with Nintendo Wiimote controllers:

-* [wiiconnect](../opcodes/wiiconnect.md) - Reads data from a number of external Nintendo Wiimote controllers.
+* *wiiconnect* - Reads data from a number of external Nintendo Wiimote controllers.
-* [wiidata](../opcodes/wiidata.md) - Reads data fields from a number of external Nintendo Wiimote controllers.
+* *wiidata* - Reads data fields from a number of external Nintendo Wiimote controllers.
-* [wiirange](../opcodes/wiirange.md) - Sets scaling and range limits for certain Wiimote fields.
+* *wiirange* - Sets scaling and range limits for certain Wiimote fields.
-* [wiisend](../opcodes/wiisend.md) - Sends data to one of a number of external Nintendo Wiimote controllers.
+* *wiisend* - Sends data to one of a number of external Nintendo Wiimote controllers.

+These opcodes are plugins in wiimote from the plugins repository.